 Why the emphasis on education?

 Understanding what makes for a better or worse culture and climate around gender is no small task.
-Unfortunately, misunderstandings, misinformation, or a lack of shared perspectives can hinder our ability to communicate, learn, and grow together as a community.
+Misunderstandings, misinformation, or a lack of shared resources can hinder our ability to communicate, learn, and grow together as a community.

 Many people at Colorado State University want to improve the campus culture and climate around gender.
 They recognize the need to learn more about the issues but often don't know where to start!